soojijang-it/active-directory-helpdesk-lab/README.md

 # Active Directory Helpdesk Lab

 ## Overview
 This project simulates a real-world corporate Active Directory environment using Windows Server.
-It demonstrates core IT Help Desk and System Administration tasks including domain setup, user and group management, organizational units, file sharing, group policy, and access control enforcement.
+It demonstrates core IT Help Desk and System Administration tasks including domain setup, user and group management, organizational units, file sharing, group policy, access control, and policy enforcement validation.

 ---

 ## Purpose
-To develop practical IT support and system administration skills in a controlled virtual environment, focusing on Active Directory operations, identity management, and troubleshooting scenarios commonly found in enterprise environments.
+To develop practical IT support and system administration skills in a controlled virtual environment, focusing on Active Directory operations, identity management, Group Policy implementation, and troubleshooting scenarios commonly found in enterprise environments.

 ---